rhull21/re_app/site_v1/reyes/readme.md

   * regarding that same table, do the coordinates refer to the actual location of the feature or to the location of the RM associated with that feature?
   * the two tables are kind of hidden below the plot, and people might not find them if they don't scroll down
   * links to Feature filtering and Dry Segments filtering both have the same text
+  * This is going to be a really freaking cool tool.
+  * Please pivot the RM on the Y axis, so they are listed in descending order --- this better aligns to geographic context, RMs start with zero on the south end and then increase moving north
+  * Lets discuss the best way to plot landmarks, wondering if we should group major and minor landmarks, for example

 * *'dry/drysegs/filtereddrysegs'*
   * wonder if these tables should be nested under dry/ instead of dry/drysegs - my first impression of the dry/drysegs page is that it was just about the visualization, so I wasn't expecting the tables to be nested inside. i didn't notice these pages until after writing comments for /drysegs, so some of those might apply here
   * for filters, saying "Start Date" and "End Date" and "Min dry length" and "max dry length"